 Digital twins are digital replicas of any real-world physical objects, business processes, places, people, and even cities.
 IoT, real-time data, simulation, and machine learning technologies are used to create virtual representations that facilitate the accurate and innovative prediction of the future of any connected environment.
 A digital twin can be applied, for example, in a machine engine or wind turbine that is equipped with IoT sensors, software analytics, and artificial intelligence.
 Using real-world data, a digital twin creates simulations represented in the digital copy, which is then applied to the original physical object or process to predict how they will perform.

-How to Build Your Smart Factory: Guidelines
+How to Start Your Smart Factory Transformation

 We outlined the main guidelines to follow before stepping on the pathway of smart manufacturing technologies.

-- Develop an Industry 4.0 roadmap.
+Step 2: Develop an Industry 4.0 roadmap.
 When starting elaboration, you must outline the existing issues that need to be addressed first and then move further.
 With that in mind, start working on the milestones beginning from the components and machines of a single site and ending with the digital integration of the whole ecosystem.

 Ready to Get Started?